Speakers

 John Sims

-John R. Sims is Associate Vice President and Head of Medical Development for donanemab at Eli Lilly and Company, where he leads late-stage clinical development in neuroscience, including global brand strategy for solanezumab.
+John R. Sims is Senior Medical Director and Head of Medical Development for donanemab at Eli Lilly and Company, where he leads late-stage clinical development in neuroscience, including global brand strategy for solanezumab.
 A neurologist by training and former Harvard Medical School faculty member and Director of the Neurocritical Care Unit at Massachusetts General Hospital, his career spans academic research in brain injury and regeneration and the execution of Phase 1–3 clinical trials in Alzheimer’s disease and related neurologic disorders.

 Kat Kajderowicz